 Disney has all the bases covered with its proprietary Mickey Mouse collection that will continue to grow up until the official Nov.
 18 birthday.
 In addition to T-shirts, sweaters, lounge pants and accessories, a couture collection includes a black boat-neck pleated dress with cap sleeves and the mouse silhouetted in white along the hem, $137.95 and black cotton and polyester pullover sweater with allover Mickey appliqués, $39.95.

-Legos, Sugarfina and Apple Hill Creamery are among the other brands paying homage to Mickey.
+Legos, Sugarfina and Ample Hill Creamery are among the other brands paying homage to Mickey.

 Marc Jacobs last month launched a Mickey-inspired collection.
 Target Corp. introduced a Mickey Mouse line that offers apparel for men, women and children; toys; bedding; beauty, summer entertaining products, and more.